paraskalyan/Face-Recognition-Attendance-System/dailyDairy.md

 - Studied the concepts of training, validation, and testing datasets, as well as techniques for splitting data.
 - Learned about feature engineering and transformation techniques to prepare data for machine learning models.
 - Gained an understanding of model evaluation methods, such as accuracy, precision, recall, and F1 score.
-- Implemented basic machine learning algorithms using popular libraries like scikit-learn in Python.
-- Practiced feature selection, dimensionality reduction, and model hyperparameter tuning to improve model performance.
-- Explored techniques for handling imbalanced datasets, such as oversampling and undersampling.
-- Worked on small projects and exercises to apply the learned concepts and gain hands-on experience.
-- Explored resources like books, online courses, and tutorials to supplement the learning process.

 Week 7:
 - Focused on supervised learning techniques in machine learning.